scalekit-inc/docs/src/pages/apis/embeds/tag/Authentication/post/oauth/token.md

 # result.user has the authenticated user's details
 user_email = result.user.email

-# TODO: Create a session and redirect the user to your dashboard
+# Create a session and redirect the user to your dashboard
 ```

 </TabItem>